cs230-stanford/website-spring-2020/faq.md

 Yes, there will still be sections.
 Check piazza for information about logistics.

 ## How do I join lectures?
-Lectures will be held 9-10:20AM (PST) over Zoom, at https://stanford.zoom.us/my/cs230spring2020.
-Recordings will be posted after lecture onto Canvas.
+Lectures will be held 9-10:20AM (PST) over Zoom.
+You can watch the lectures live by going to Canvas, and going to the <a href="https://canvas.stanford.edu/courses/117317/external_tools/5384">Zoom tab</a>.
+Recordings will also be posted after lecture onto Canvas.

 ## Can I get a letter grade?
 All grading this quarter will be done on a S/NC scale (Satisfactory / No Credit).
 In rare cases you may receive an unofficial grade (for example if you previously took the class Incomplete and are re-taking a component this quarter).
 If this applies to you make a private post on Piazza.